FINITE FOODIE

 2. Take your butter out of the refrigerator at this point (you want it to be chilled) and place in the bowl.
 Use a dinner knife to cut the butter into 1/4-inch thick slices.

-3. Using a pastry blender, cut the butter into the flour until the butter is in small pieces about the size of peas.
+3. Using a pastry blender (or 2 dinner knives), cut the butter into the flour until the butter is in small pieces about the size of peas.

 4. Add 1/4 cup ice cold water to the flour mixture.
-I usually pour some water over ice and let it stand on the counter while I’m cutting in the butter.
-Then, I pour 1/4 cup from that glass into a measuring cup and use immediately.
+(We usually pour some water over ice and let it stand on the counter while we're cutting in the butter.)

 5. Using a fork and your hands, quickly mix the dough so it starts to stick together, for the most part.